November 22, 2011

 Two primary care physicians and a second chiropractor have not bee successful in finding a solution to the near daily pain this joint experiences.
 I liken it to have just smacked my toe into a wall, or maybe dropping a sledge hammer on it.
 There have been times at night when the pain has woken me up.
 Nighttime seems to be the worst time for my toe, even the weight of the sheet on it is uncomfortable.
 I’ve learned to sleep with my foot partial extended over the side of the bed so as to suspend my toe in the air with nothing against it.

 As a result of our primary care physician moving away I saw a new doctor today, ostensibly about my right knee, I was given a new diagnosis for my toe: gout.
 In collecting information about my overall health the doctor zeroed in on several things I said about my toe and how it reacts to different situations.
 She x-rayed it, along with my knee, and said there were some odd calcifications present, that, along with the pain I described, point to gout as the cause.
-I'm signed up for a well-man physical at the end of December, which includes a blood test.
+I’m signed up for a well-man physical at the end of December, which includes a blood test.
 This test will include a test for uric acid, which will help to determine for certain that I have this form of inflammatory arthritis.
-Historically gout was known as the "disease of kings" or a "rich man's disease" - I guess due to the diet or lifestyle which can cause the condition.
+Historically gout was known as the “disease of kings” or a “rich man’s disease”

 Once I’ve had the blood work completed I suspect there will be some dietary suggestions made and maybe some medicine to correct or combat the uric acid levels in my body.